-In the last few years my camera has been instrumental in assisting me with resolving the condition, I think permanently.
-I ended up using the honest enjoyment I get from pursuing photography, from the process of it, to offset the discomfort of the self-analysis and reflection I needed to accept myself and my circumstances more honestly, eventually and incrementally alleviating depression.
+In the last few years my camera has been instrumental in assisting me with resolving my condition, I think permanently.
+I ended up using the honest enjoyment I get from pursuing photography, from the process of it, to offset the discomfort of the self-analysis and reflection I needed to accept myself and my circumstances more honestly, eventually and incrementally alleviating my depression, anxiety, social anxiety, and more.
+There’s no way to get around doing the work and that is why my photography failed to cure me, by itself.
+What it did was make doing the work tolerable.

-I permitted my enjoyment of photography to become a more compelling addiction than my old, depressive routines.
-And additionally, I found that while I’m engaged in the process, particularly while focus stacking with my microscope, I think differently.
-It’s a subtly altered conscious state where my hands and part of my mind are engaged in a complex yet repetitive task, and this frees something up elsewhere in my mind, some quiet capacity that is easily drowned out by the normal chatter of our thoughts.
-It reduces my inhibitions about thinking critically, and also my inhibitions about thinking abstractly.
+Focus stacking reduces my inhibitions about thinking critically, and also my inhibitions about thinking abstractly.
 This shouldn’t have felt surprising considering these inhibitions are invariably dishonest, but I hadn’t quite accepted that in the beginning.
 Sometimes I ponder my subjects former lives, or aspects of their bodies, but sometimes I just engage in the creative process while thinking about the larger scale issues, the grand scale issues, or old memories that still upset me.
 I take notes when I take breaks, and it works very well for me.

 There is no correlation between a person’s intelligence or education and the way in which they prioritize the value of self honesty.
-Changing how we prioritize this value is a choice we can freely pursue at any time.
-It begins with accepting enough of our reality and existence to feel somewhat secure in ourselves.
-The patience I required of myself to pursue my photography for thousands of hours over the last two years helped me to accept a great many other things, including this.
+Changing how we prioritize this value is a choice we can freely pursue at any time, for better or worse.
+Self edification on this scale begins with accepting enough of our reality and existence to feel somewhat secure in ourselves.
+The patience I required of myself to pursue my photography for thousands of hours over the last few years helped me to accept a great many other things, including this.

 The purpose of this website is just to afford myself a personal space in which I can share some of my enjoyment of all of this stuff and some ideas I think may help.
-The photos themselves are artifacts of enjoyment I converted into healing, which is clearly ineffable and non-transferable, but there is also enjoyment to be had in simple observation.
+The photos themselves are a residue of enjoyment I converted into healing, which is clearly ineffable and non-transferable, but there is also enjoyment to be had in simple observation.
 I hope you enjoy them.